What we do at Mdzananda

 Highly respected and supported by the people they serve, Mdzananda Animal Clinic was founded in 1996 in response to the need to provide veterinary care to a fast growing community that had no access to help for their animals.
 Mr Joe, a community hero, went from door to door bathing and feeding pets.
 His initiative soon grew into what it is today.

-Today the clinic serves up to 1000 animals per month through consultations, hospitilisation, general and specialised surgery, sterilisations, mobile clinics and an animal ambulance for sick and injured animals, primarily dogs and cats.
+Today the clinic serves over 1000 animals per month through consultations, hospitilisation, general and specialised surgery, sterilisations, mobile clinics and an animal ambulance for sick and injured animals, primarily dogs and cats.

 Apart from veterinary services the Mdzananda Animal Clinic finds homes for stray or abandoned pets, assists with abuse and neglect interventions and performs humane education outreach programmes.
 We have a strong focus on community empowerment and education and focus on understanding the community’s needs, embracing this and gaining their respect and trust.

 It is often of the opinion that people in townships should not own pets.
 We have a different opinion.
 Anyone who visits Mdzananda has the pleasure of meeting owners who adore their animals.
 Lack of education and funds are what generally result in neglect, illnesses and injuries.
 Mdzananda works on educating the community while providing low cost veterinary services.